 - Let the egg poach for 2-3 minutes, depending on how soft you want it.

 - Take the pot or saucepan off the heat and pour your ramen into a bowl.

-- Add the cheese, butter, and sesame seeds and mix gently.
+- Add the cheese, butter, and sesame seeds, and mix gently.

 - Garnish the ramen with the scallion.
 Now your ramen is ready to serve!

-If you want to enhance your ramen’s flavor, you can always add half a teaspoon of miso paste, dashi, mirin, or soy sauce.
+To enhance your ramen’s flavor, you can always add half a teaspoon of miso paste, dashi, mirin, or soy sauce.

 Which ramen to use

 You can use any type of instant noodle pack or ramen.
 There are many popular Korean and Japanese instant noodles on Amazon or at your local grocery store.